Michigan Slip and Fall Lawyers

 Comparative Fault

-If you are found partially at fault for your fall, your compensation is reduced by your percentage of responsibility.
-You can still recover as long as you are not more than 50% at fault.
+If you are found partially at fault for your fall, your damages are reduced by your percentage of responsibility.
+If your fault is greater than the combined fault of everyone else, economic damages are still reduced by your percentage of fault, but noneconomic damages are not awarded.
 Insurers routinely try to blame victim footwear, distraction, or "failure to watch where you were going."
 We push back on that.

 The Three-Year Deadline